skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 ### Regressions

-#### present regression results: showreg (in regtools)
+#### present regression results: stargazer

-The package `regtools` contains the function `showreg` to show regression results.
-It shows results from one or several regression objects in a typical format used in journal articles.
-The function is basically a wrapper to functions in the package `texreg`.
-I think that the output of the usual `summary` function typically does not look as nice in an interactive problem set.
+The package `stargazer` contains the function `stargazer` that allows to show regression results as nice HTML tables similar to the tables shown in scientific articles.
+The package `texreg` contains similar functions, but seem a bit less powerful and not compatible with as large a set of regression models.

+That function `showreg` in my package `regtools` is a wrapper to `texreg` or `stagazer` and also allows to show robust standard errors (not clustered ones) in a simple fashion (see below).

 #### basic regression functions